dnutiu/NucuCar/NucuCar.Sensors/Readme.md

+# Introduction

-This application will read sensors data periodically, provide access to it via gRPC and publish telemetry to the cloud.
+This module will read sensors data periodically and provide access to it via gRPC, while optionally publishing telemetry data into the cloud.

-## Installation How-To

-1. Build the module and target the Raspberry Pi.
-2. Copy the files over to the Raspberry Pi.
-3. Modify `appsettings.json` to fit your needs.
-4. Install the hardware.
+For installing see instructions from the Readme.md file located at the root directory.

-### Wiring
+# Wiring

-You may download the Fritzing diagram from `Docs/fritzing/nucucar.sensors.fzz` in order to play with it.
+_You may download the Fritzing diagrams from `Docs/fritzing/` in order to play with them._

+Wire your sensor according to the following diagram:

 ![alt text](../Docs/images/nucucar.sensors_bb.jpg)